-Venture capital is one of the most valuable resource available for entrepreneurs looking to achieve world-changing scale.
+Venture capital is one of the most valuable resources available for entrepreneurs looking to achieve world-changing scale.
 Venture is the risk-taking capital that supports new ideas while they become businesses.
-It’s a fuel for companies looking to grow.
+It’s fuel for companies looking to grow.

 And right now, it’s not accessible to women.

 Venture investing is one of the most inequitable forms of capital.
-Of the $58.8 billion dollars invested by US-based venture capitalists in 2015 alone, only 7% of that funding went to female entrepreneurs.
-In 2016, that number dropped to—and has since hovered around—just over 2%, despite a the cultural spotlight on this problem.
+Of the $58.8 billion dollars invested by US-based venture capitalists in 2015 alone, only 7 percent of that funding went to female entrepreneurs.
+In 2016, that number dropped to—and has since hovered around—just over 2 percent, despite the cultural spotlight on this problem.

 Access to venture capital is plagued by an enormous amount of gender bias.
 Investors evaluate men on vision and promise.
 Women, however, are judged on proven traction.